ncent-archive/ncent-SDK.js/README.md

 #### `new ncentSDK(ip_address)`

 ### Description:
-Create an instance of the nCent SDK class, specifying the location API with which you will communicate.
+Create an instance of the nCent SDK class, specifying the IP of the Sandbox instance with which you will communicate.
 ### Parameters:
 Name  | Type | Description
 --- | --- | ---
 ip_address | String | Network on which to connect to the API.
-If running locally use ajsdlf, to connect to the server nCent is running, use ajsdf;aksjdf
+This defaults to the IP of the Sandbox hosted on AWS.
+If you are running the sandbox locally, pass `http://localhost:8010/api`

 <br />